First Tier Tribunal (Property Chamber)

 - Disputes about licences for houses in multiple occupation.

 In plain English this means that the Pre-Trial Review Order makes no reference to any offers made by leaseholders or that the freeholder may refuse to negotiate.
 It is therefore essential to have this information on record, for it may have a direct bearing on the issue of costs later on.
+Whilst the applicant will pay a hearing fee and (where a hearing is held) a hearing fee, normally each party will pay their own costs.
+Having said that, because freeholder costs are classed as an ‘administration charge’ there are two ways in which they can be recovered from leaseholders: a) providing that recovery is ‘reasonable’ they can be recovered directly from the defaulting person or, b) if the legal costs incurred are included in the list of services provided by the freeholder (or the managing agents) they can be recouped as a service charge and apportioned across all leaseholders.

 Papers submitted to the Tribunal are known as ‘bundles’ and the Tribunal may invite both parties to agree on what their respective bundles should contain.
 However, it is the freeholder who must adhere strictly to the agreed timetable for producing their documents for two reasons: a) because producing them too late prevents the Tribunal from merging the documents of both parties into one single Bundle and having to refer to two sets of page numbers is extremely time-consuming and b) the possibility of inadvertently referring to one bundle more than the other is very real and leaseholders could be at a major disadvantage if any of their submission was overlooked!

 These are semi-formal with neither side being required to be represented by a barrister, solicitor or valuer.
-If the choice is to forego legal representation then it is down to the leaseholder to present the case, (including arguments and evidence), and clearly, concisely and concern only the matter in dispute.
-After hearing the other side of the case, the Tribunal determines the issue on the basis of the evidence and the judgment and experience of the Tribunal members
+If the choice is to forego legal representation then it is down to the leaseholder to present the case, (including arguments and evidence), clearly, concisely and concern only the matter in dispute.
+After hearing the other side of the case, the Tribunal determines the issue on the basis of the evidence and the judgment and experience of the Tribunal members.

 If a representative (whether legally qualified or not) is appointed by a party to represent them in the proceedings they are subject to written notice of appointment meaning that their name and address are given to the Tribunal and the other parties.